lenymo/glennmccomb-com/content/articles/useful-sass-scss-media-query-mixins-for-bootstrap.md

 ## What problems do the mixins solve?

-While developing Bootstrap sites there are a couple of things I find myself writing over and over again:
+While developing with Bootstrap there are a couple of things I find myself writing over and over again:

 {{< highlight css >}}
 @media (min-width: 768px) {